-In 2018/19, roughly 9.2 per cent of the money invested by the TFRI supported biobanking efforts in Canada.
-This added up to a total investment of $2.4 million.*
+In 2019/20, roughly 3.5 per cent of the money invested by the TFRI supported biobanking efforts in Canada.
+This added up to a total investment of $740,000.*

 To allocate our resources, we ask international experts to evaluate the excellence and the potential for impact of all our research projects.
 This approach distinguishes our research investment strategy from all others in Canada and allows donors to be confident that their investment is supporting the top 5% of Canadian researchers and their science.